wcm-io-devops/jenkins-pipeline-library/vars/maven.md

 This function uses the managed pipeline shell script [`purge-snapshots.sh`](../resources/jenkins-pipeline-library/managedScripts/shell/maven/purge-snapshots.sh)

 This scrips searches for SNAPSHOT artifacts in the specified maven repository and deletes them.
-Normally this script searches under `$HOME/.m2/repository` but this can be adjusted by setting a `repositoryPath`.
+Normally this script searches under `$HOME/.m2/repository` but this can be adjusted by setting a `repositoryPath` or using the environment variable `M2_PATH`.
 When `dryRun` is set to `true` the script will only simulate the purge.
 With the parameter `logLevel` the verbosity of the managed shell script can be adjusted.